pstron/blog/src/content/posts/archlinux-installation-and-configuration/index.md

 ### Enter your Arch Linux

-After the above steps, you can reboot and directly enter you Arch Linux now!
+After the above steps, you can reboot and boot into your Arch Linux!

 #### Connecting to WIFI